Updated on 5/19/2020

 Trailcraft Cycles Bluesky 20

-The Salsa Timberjack 24 Sus is a front-suspended plus-sized kids shredder designed to encourage rides that will make young explorers into lifelong ones.
-The durable aluminum frame is equipped with a Suntour XCM suspension fork to handle bumps and obstacles on the trail, while 24×3” wide tires help riders stay upright with maximum stability and traction.
-The Timberjack 24 Sus will be there on family camp adventures and solo missions in the nearby woods, fostering independence all the way.
+The Salsa Timberjack 24 is plus-sized kids shredder designed to encourage rides that will make young explorers into lifelong ones.
+The durable aluminum frame is equipped rigid fork featuring cargo mounts so little campers can carry their own gear.
+The 24×3” wide tires help riders stay upright with maximum stability and traction.
+The Timberjack 24 will be there on family camp adventures and solo missions in the nearby woods, fostering independence all the way.

 Cannondale Trail 20